jefftriplett/jefftriplett.github.io/_drafts/how-do-i-test-1000-objects-in-django/index.md

 ### Bonus Answer 1: It works well with `pytest.fixtures`

-If you are using pytest and pytest-django, one pattern that I use all the time is to create a series of text fixtures for each of my models that I will be testing with.
+If you are using [`pytest`](https://github.com/pytest-dev/pytest) and [`pytest-django`](https://github.com/pytest-dev/pytest-django), one pattern that I use all the time is to create a series of text fixtures for each of my models that I will be testing with.

 #### `tests/fixtures.py`